tldr-pages/tldr/pages/common/hub.md

 `hub pull-request --no-edit`

-- Create a new branch with the contents of the pull request and checkout it for review:
+- Create a new branch with the contents of a pull request and switch to it:

 `hub pr checkout {{pr_number}}`